williamhwulff/MTRX2700FINAL/README.md

 ### Built With

-This swashbuckling adventure is powered by:
+This adventure is powered by:

 * [![STM32][STM32.com]][STM32-url]
 * [![C][C.com]][C-url]